FREE 6-Part Video Series

 That’s why if you’re not displaying photos of yourself or your colleagues on your website, you might be missing out.

 Display photos next to your contact information on your website to remind your customers that they aren’t dealing with a cold corporate entity, but with real people.

 14. What Color is Your Call-to-action Button?

-Because the color red is normally used to convey feelings of alarm and danger, it is often a neglected tool when it comes to e-commerce websites.
+Because the colour red is normally used to convey feelings of alarm and danger, it is often a neglected tool when it comes to e-commerce websites.

-We tend to go with more neutral or tranquil colors like greens and blues when creating call-to-action buttons, but contrary to popular belief this is not the best practice.
+We tend to go with more neutral or tranquil colours like greens and blues when creating call-to-action buttons, but contrary to popular belief this is not the best practice.

-By changing the color of your website’s buttons to read, it’s proven that you can increase your conversions by up to 34%.
+By changing the colour of your website’s buttons to read, it’s proven that you can increase your conversions by up to 34%.

 Always make sure your call-to-action is placed above the fold (this means customers can see it without having to scroll down) and on the right side of your page.

 This can lead to a 36% increase in conversion rates.

 Avoid using Captcha on your website at all costs.